 Problems come in all sizes, shapes, and colors.
 There is no single or simple step-by-step process guaranteeing us we will solve every problem we encounter.
-We are faced instead with the requirement to configure or adapt our problem solving processes to fit the problem at hand.
-As problem solvers, we have more in common with the cabinet-maker than with the assembly-line worker.
-What we need, then, are plans and blueprints, high-quality materials, a decent place to work, a well-stocked toolbox, and the skill and knowledge necessary to properly select and use the tools in it.
-Toward that end, here are ten tips-ideas for "beefing up" the tools in your problem solving toolbox.
+We are faced instead with the requirement to configure or adapt our problem-solving processes to fit the problem at hand.
+As problem solvers, we have more in common with the cabinet-maker than the assembly-line worker.
+What we need are plans and blueprints, high-quality materials, a decent place to work, a well-stocked toolbox, and the skill and knowledge necessary to properly select and use the tools in it.
+Here are ten problem-solving tips-ideas for beefing up the tools in your problem-solving toolbox.
+(You can skip around from tip to tip if you like, by clicking on the links in the list below.
+You can return to the list by clicking on the back button.)

 - 1. Focus on the solved state. - 2.
 Be clear about all your goals and objectives. - 3.
 Expand your definition of "Define the Problem." - 4.
-View problem solving as a cover-the-bases activity. - 5.
+Think of problem solving as a cover-the-bases activity. - 5.
 Draw diagrams and otherwise picture the structure of the problem. - 6.
 Take the concept of cause with a grain of salt. - 7.
 Watch out for "disconnects." - 8.
 Be aware of your own blinders. - 9.
 Develop your own system for solving problems. - 10.
 Research the subject matter.